TOTAL PERFECT TRIUMPH

 The earth is full of the lovingkindness of the LORD.”
 Psalm 33:5.

-God accomplishes all of His good pleasure.
+God accomplishes all of His good pleasure in exercising lovingkindness, justice and righteousness on earth.
 Total Perfect Triumph.

-God accomplished His good pleasure and demonstrated His lovingkindness by choosing whom He will save (“Unconditional Election”) and by providing all that the His elect need for salvation: from the beginning of “Unconditional Election” through “Limited Atonement” through “Irresistible Grace” to the end of “Preservation of the Saints”, the “U”, “L”, “I”, and “P” of “TULIP”, the Five Points of Calvinism, the Reformed Doctrine of Salvation.
+In part, God accomplishes His good pleasure by demonstrating His lovingkindness by choosing whom He will save (“Unconditional Election”) and by providing all that the His elect need for salvation: from the beginning of “Unconditional Election” through “Limited Atonement” through “Irresistible Grace” to the end of “Preservation of the Saints”, the “U”, “L”, “I”, and “P” of “TULIP”, the Five Points of Calvinism, the Reformed Doctrine of Salvation.
 This true doctrine of salvation is more fully taught in the Reformed Confession called Canons of Dordt.

 “The LORD your God is in your midst,